hectarescraps/Amazon-Clone/README.md

 ## About the Project

-Amazon Clone built with React JS, CSS and Firebase.
+Amazon Clone built with React, CSS and Firebase.
 The clone features the following functioning pages: Login, Home Page, Checkout, Payment, and Order History.
 Payment processing is done through Stripe.
 If you're curious to see the Stripe integration in action, test card information is located on the /payment page below the Payment Method header.

 To see the clone, click: https://clone-874e4.web.app

 ## Built With

-- React.JS
+- React
 - CSS
 - Firebase